Player Management

 }

-var defaultAvatar = await BoardPlayer.GetDefaultAvatar();
+Texture2D defaultAvatar = await BoardPlayer.GetDefaultAvatar();

 unknownPlayerImage.texture = defaultAvatar;

-Adding Players
+Adding players

 public async void OnAddPlayerButtonPressed()